-The increase in ECLs of the portfolio was driven by an increase in the gross size of the portfolio and movements between stages as a result of increases in credit risk and a deterioration in economic conditions.
-Further analysis of economic factors is outlined in note 37.1.2.
+The increase in ECLs of the portfolio was driven by an increase in the gross size of the portfolio and movements between stages as a result of increases in credit risk and deterioration in economic conditions.
+Further analysis of economic factors is outlined in note 36.1.2.

-As of 31 December 2019 and 2018 the estimated fair value of loans and advances to customers approximates it carrying amount.
-Refer to note 34.
+As of 31 December 2020 and 2019 the estimated fair value of loans and advances to customers approximates it carrying amount.
+Refer to note 33.

-Maturity analysis of loans and advances to customers are disclosed in note 36.
+Maturity analysis of loans and advances to customers are disclosed in note 35.

-Credit, currency and interest rate analyses of loans and advances to customers are disclosed in note 37.
-The information on related party balances is disclosed in note 33.
+Credit, currency and interest rate analyses of loans and advances to customers are disclosed in note 36.
+The information on related party balances is disclosed in note 32.